Hi, I'm Analida – welcome to Ethnic Spoon!

 - There are some more exotic ingredients in a few dishes and I will link out to those right in the recipe that will take you to Amazon.
 If you make an Amazon purchase I will make small commission, at no extra cost to you, that helps me cover the cost of running the site.
 (There is a full disclosure on this at the bottom.)

-- Another fun fact: I am an adjunct lecturer of architectural history at Mercyhurst University so I LOVE to include historical perspectives of a dish, the culture and sometimes the ingredients.
+- Fun fact: I'm also an adjunct lecturer in architectural history at Mercyhurst University, so I love weaving historical context into my recipes—whether it’s about the dish, the culture, or the ingredients.

 - All my recipes have a word count and read time.
 If you are in a hurry you can always click "Jump to Recipe" and get right to the ingredients and instructions of the dish.

-So how did this all begin?
-About 20 years ago my husband and I became friends with a French chef who had just opened a small bistro in our downtown.
-I suggested that he do cooking classes on Sundays (when the restaurant was closed).
+About 35 years ago, my husband and I became friends with a French chef who had just opened a small bistro in our downtown.
+I suggested he offer cooking classes on Sundays—his only day off—and he agreed.

 I have many friends from every continent and hope to share some of their "sabor" with all of you.